julianritchey/algorithmic-trading-homework/.ipynb_checkpoints/README-checkpoint.md

 | **Tuned**               | 0.56     | 0.56           | 1.00        | 1.00            | 0.00         |
 | **AdaBoost Classifier** | 0.55     | 0.56           | 0.92        | 0.44            | 0.08         |

 The metrics from the classification reports provide clarity to the subtle differences between the models.
-Compared to the baseline model, the AdaBoost Classifier (ABC) model performed nearly identically, though the tuned model appears to have performed better.
+Compared to the baseline model, the AdaBoost classifier (ABC) model performed nearly identically, though the tuned model appears to have performed better.
 While the ABC model out-performed the tuned model in short recall, the tuned model out-performed the ABC model in accuracy, long recall and short precision.
 All models scored the same for long precision.

+Overall, the tuned model performed the best of the three models.